Turn CX into your biggest Black Friday and Cyber Monday offer

 In the post-Covid-era of the pandemic supply chain shortages and shipping delays, consumers have learned – the hard way – to plan ahead of their holidays, projecting around 50 percent of holiday shopping is done before November 29th.
 Like last year, retail experts predict that consumers will continue to shop for their needs rather than their wants.

-The key differentiator for Black Friday and Cyber Monday
+The key differentiator between Black Friday and Cyber Monday

 New consumer trends aside, this hasn’t stopped retailers around the world from getting ready for their Black Friday and Cyber Monday promotions.

 Consumers feast for many, but, on the other hand, one cannot neglect that many shoppers feel intimidated by the sheer number of sales on Black Friday and Cyber Monday.

 A fact that might be proven as a great stepping stone for businesses that are looking for that key differentiator that would help them to stand out from their competition, that could be nothing less than a solid, uncompromised Customer Experience amid the Black Friday and Cyber Monday chaos.